 The Quizzy Kid team has personal experience of home learning as we have been home educating in our families for a few years now.
+(In fact, you can read a more personal post about how we homeschool without freaking out here!).

 This is a difficult time for everyone and we wanted to share our resources with you so that in addition to our quizzes, you have some ideas on what might work for your children.